 Elements of the Winemaking Class & Certificate Program

-Winemaking is the art of knowing how to turn raw fruit into a wine that will taste amazing five years from now, and that is a skill that can never be learned from a book.
+Winemaking is the art of knowing how to turn raw fruit into a wine that will taste incredible five years from now, and that is a skill that can never be learned from a book.

-Now it’s time to press off wine into the barrel!
+Now it’s time to press off the wine into the barrel!
 From running our bladder press to managing SO 2 and pH levels, you are becoming a seasoned professional.
-The last stage before taking the holiday break is to initiate malolactic fermentation (MLF).
+The last stage before the holiday break is to initiate malolactic fermentation (MLF).
 After that, it is quiet at the winery, and the only thing needed is to stir the lees and take the occasional chromatography reading.
 When classes reconvene, the last stage of winemaking will be close at hand.
-Once MLF is complete, it will be time to work on our final blends and prepare for bottling day!
+Once MLF is complete, it will be time to work on our final blends and prepare for the bottling day!

 This winemaking class offers certification through the National Wine School (NWS).
 This is an in-person program with six months of classes in Philadelphia.
 NWS also offers an online winemaking course as part of their Master in Wine program.

 Our program is developed and taught by a UC Davis winemaker.
 However, if we are not affiliated with the University of California.
 For their programs, please search for “winemaking certificate program UC Davis.”

 Frequently Asked Questions